farahkouki/farahkouki/README.md

 # 🏆 Achievements

-- 🥇 Spring Boot Certified
+🥇 Spring Boot Certified

-- 🚀 15+ Microservices deployed in production
-- 📚 Active Open Source contributor
-- ⭐ 12+ GitHub Stars
+💡 Creator of Clock-Tree Checker – an innovative web application developed at STMicroelectronics for JSON validation and visualization

+🤖 AI-integrated applications – implemented predictive models and intelligent assistants in academic and personal projects

 ## 📫 Let's Connect
 <div align="center">